nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="getAspectRatio"></a>
 **nwcdraw.getAspectRatio**(), returns #X-DividedBy-Y

-This provides an aspect ratio that can be used to normalize the X and Y coordinates within the userdraw function.
+This provides an aspect ratio that can be used to normalize the X and Y coordinates within the `nwcdraw` system.

 ------------------